 For more information on alerting with ESA Correlation rules best practices, creating rules, working with trial rules, adding data enrichment sources, viewing statistics for an ESA service, and troubleshooting, see the Alerting with ESA Correlation Rules User Guide.

-After you upgrade or update to 11.3, verify your ESA rule deployments.
+After you upgrade or update to 11.3 or later, verify your ESA rule deployments.
 For every ESA host, a new deployment is created in the format <ESA Host name> – ESA Correlation.

 - Verify that a new deployment was created.

 - The new deployment should contain an ESA Correlation service, data sources, and rules for all previous deployments on that ESA host.

 - The ESA Correlation service should have a status of “Deployed”.

 The following example shows the changes to NetWitness Platform 10.6.6 ESA rule deployments before and after an upgrade to version 11.3 or later.
 In this example, before the upgrade there are six 10.6.6 ESA rule deployments.
 Four deployments have both ESA primary and ESA secondary Event Stream Analysis services.
 One deployment has only the ESA primary service and another one has only the ESA secondary service.
 Each 10.6.6 ESA rule deployment before the upgrade has a set of rules as shown in the following table:

 The following figure shows the 10.6.6 ESA rule deployments before the upgrade.